 Has an independent research monitor been appointed to your study?

 No. If the research involves greater than minimal risk, an independent research monitor must be appointed and approved by the IRB.
 Additionally, a research monitor may be required for research involving minimal risk as determined by the IRB.
 The monitor should be appointed based on expertise relative to the risks identified in the research protocol and the skills necessary to monitor the research.
+There may be more than one monitor and the monitor may be a member of the data safety monitoring board.

 Yes.
 If yes, include the following information in the IRB application on the Data Monitoring page: